-HBL PSL 2020 held entirely in Pakistan
+HBL PSL 2021 will be held entirely in Pakistan

 The HBL PSL cricket league has put the cricket action from the country back on the map.
 Boasting of international players and a league like format, the tournament took place in three stages, which was played in Dubai, Sharjah and Pakistan.
 The teams representing 6 major cities – Peshawar, Quetta, Islamabad, Karachi, Lahore and Multan will take part in the competition.